-Our results show that it is possible to use the JULES model for hydrological simulation in the Atibaia river basin.
-The model performance for daily flow in our study (NSE=0.74) is higher than the SWAT model's estimation (NSE=0.61 in the validation period) (dos Santos et al., 2020).
-However, both research pieces have pointed out that rainfall uncertainty could be one possible reason which reduces the model performance.
-We both found lower modelling performance in the upper basin, since the under/overestimated rainfall in a single site could be amplified.
-Nevertheless, the simulation shows that these rainfall 165 data are still representative during most of the modelling period.
+Despite certain gap exists, our results show that it is possible to use the JULES model for hydrological simulation in the Atibaia river basin.
+The model performance for daily flow is higher than the SWAT model's estimation (NSE=0.61 in the validation period) (dos Santos et al., 2020).
+However, both research pieces have pointed out that rainfall uncertainty is the primary reason for reduced model performance.
+There is a possibility for the model to be further improved once more adequate rainfall data is available.